brson/hackmd-collab/compile-time-1.md

 ## Early design decisions that favored run-time over compile-time

+What follows is a brief description of some of Rust's key early design decisions that contribute to slow compile times.
+I only describe them briefly here.
+The next episode in this series will go into further depth.

+- Borrowing

 - Monomorphization
-- Borrowing

 - Stack unwinding

 - Macros

 - LLVM backend

 - Relying too much on the LLVM optimizer

 - Split compiler / package manager

 - Per-compilation-unit code-generation

 - Single-threaded compiler

 - Traits and trait coherence

-- Tests next to code
+- Tests in same compilation unit as code

 ## Recent work on Rust compile times